Ignaciogg/Ignaciogg/README.md

 # Ignacio Gil Garzón
-Hi, I'm Ignacio, a 22 year old developer from Madrid, Spain, and I have been a tech enthusiast ever since I built my first PC back in 2017.
+Hi, I'm Ignacio, a 23 year old developer from Madrid, Spain, and I have been a tech enthusiast ever since I built my first PC back in 2017.

 ## 📚 What am I studying right now?
-I'm currently studying the third year of Computer Science at Universidad Europea.
+I'm currently finishing my degree in Computer Science at Universidad Europea.

 ## 👨‍🎓 What courses have I done?
 - Java -> Oxford Summer Courses